hellogirish07/Quick-Code-Studio/README.md

 Quick Code Studio is a web-based code editor and management platform.
 It provides a simple interface for users to write, edit, and manage code snippets, with authentication and user management features.

+Quick Code Studio is a web-based live code editor that enables users to write, edit, and preview HTML, CSS, and JavaScript in real time, featuring user authentication, project management, a modern responsive UI with CodeMirror integration, theme switching, and a built-in JavaScript terminal, making it ideal for students, educators, and developers seeking a simple, interactive coding environment.

 ## Features

 - User authentication (sign up, sign in)